ISTANBUL BLOG: Revisiting jihadism and why it’s ‘next stop, China’

 - The US has an agreement with the Taliban, thus it is still able to evacuate its people from Afghanistan.

 - The Taliban has captured almost all of the country.
-It is said that the CIA could not correctly predict the timing of the Taliban’s arrival in Kabul.
+It is claimed that the CIA could not correctly predict the timing of the Taliban’s arrival in Kabul.
 So, chaos ensued.

 - Even if the CIA really failed to predict the timing of the Taliban victory, the result would have been the same sooner or later.
 So, it is not too smart to believe that the US was not aware that the chaotic situation was in the making.